uploadcare/uploadcare-rails-example/README.md

 ### Conversion

 The application can manage documents and video conversions sending request to [Uploadcare REST API Conversion endpoints](https://uploadcare.com/api-refs/rest-api/v0.5.0/#tag/Conversion).
 Remember, to convert files, your account must have this feature enabled.
+It means that your UPLOADCARE_PUBLIC_KEY and UPLOADCARE_SECRET_KEY (not demo keys) must be specified in `config/initializers/uploadcare.rb`.
+This feature is only available for paid accounts.

 #### Documents conversion